NicoleTiokhin/Java/Pokemongame.md

 - Leveling Up
 - potions to heal
 - Wild Pokémon Encounters
+- add money to buy potions and stuff
 - Pokémon Catching
 - NPC trainers and gym battles with  rewards for winning
 - simple animations for attacks